pancodex-pro/pancodex-firebase-api/README.md

-Pancodex CMS Firebase API template
+The backend Firebase API template for Pancodex CMS